 Lottery Winner Publicity

-The Irish National Lottery organises initial press conferences with winners who choose to go public, preparing them for the event and the aftermath.
+The Irish National Lottery organises initial press conferences with winners who choose to go public, preparing them for the event and the subsequent attention that they inevitably get.
 The lottery also deals with any further requests for interviews at a later date, as long as they have the full agreement of the winner.

 A family who bought their Irish Lotto ticket in Dun Laoghaire for the Irish Lotto draw on 19th September 2015 claimed a €7.3 million jackpot and did not reveal their identities, but excitedly declared they would use some of the cash to fund a trip to Disneyland, help out animal charities and to buy a mansion with an indoor slide "so we can get downstairs quicker!"

 There have been some suggestions that players who choose to stay private do not receive their full prize, or that those that allow publicity are incentivised to do so.
 However, the Irish National Lottery’s own Code of Practice for participants explicitly prohibits the company from offering inducements to talk to the press.

 All Irish Lottery winners of €2 million or more receive advice on a wide range of topics to help them handle the shock of their big win.
 This includes tips on choosing advisors, accessing legal and financial help and how to make a difference with the lottery winnings.
 The decision whether to go public or not does not change the level of care that the National Lottery offers its winners.